Discover more from Tuttle Ventures Newsletter

 Uranium-235 powers nuclear reactors and nuclear bombs, but it is less than 1 percent of natural uranium.

-For most nuclear applications, the concentration must be increased in a process called enrichment.
+For most nuclear applications, the concentration of natural uranium must be increased in a process called enrichment.

 Uranium needs varying levels of enrichment, depending on its use.